 Daniel Casado, Photographer, Videographer and Communications Advisor

 Daniel is a Chilean environmental photographer and videographer with experience in documentary production and communications.
 Among the institutions he has collaborated with are Fundación MERI (northern Patagonia), Parque Etnobotánico OMORA (southern Patagonia) , and U.S. NGOs including the Chewonki Foundation, Maine Woods Forever, and Maine Farmland Trust.

 Daniel is an active member of the Chilean Photoreporters Union and an activist in environmental causes.

 Jens Benöhr, Bestias del Sur Salvaje

-Jens is an anthropologist, writer and kayaker from Universidad de Concepción.
+Jens is an anthropologist, writer, kayaker and National Geographic Young Explorer from Concepción.
+He earned his degree in anthropology at the University of Concepcion.
 His interest lies in ecology, especially the interaction between human populations and waterbodies.
 To date his work has focused on the use of sports as a tool for environmental education.

 Dominique Haller, Cartographer

 To support Futaleufu Riverkeeper and other watershed protection groups in Chile, Michy is generating hydrological maps and other GIS data.
-She participates in the Chilean Free-Flowing Rivers Alliance (Red por los Ríos Libres), serving as a member of the Research Committee responsible for coordinating projects and research needs across Chile’s watersheds.
+She is a member of Chilean Free-Flowing Rivers Network (Red por los Ríos Libres), serving as a member of the Research Committee responsible for coordinating projects and research needs across Chile’s watersheds.

 Lydia Bleifuss, International Relations Volunteer